openshift/osde2e/README.md

 osde2e test --configs prod,e2e-suite
 ```

-A list of commonly used environment variables are included in the file /docs/Config.md.
+A list of commonly used environment variables are included in [Config variables].

 #### Using a custom YAML config